 "IMAP optimization technique may be set wrong (SEARCH HEADERS), switching to 'brute force' technique."
 This indicates that the IMAP server does not support the selected message retrieval method, and has switched to the No query optimization method.

-"IMAP optimization technique may be set wrong (SEARCH CUSTOM), switching to 'brute force' technique."

 This indicates that the IMAP server does not support the selected message retrieval method, and has switched to the No query optimization method.
 "Failed to brief summary information about message."
 This indicates that the IMAP server does not support the selected message retrieval method.

-to server."

-"Not connected, or unable to reconnect This indicates that the server cannot be reached.
+"Not connected, or unable to reconnect to server."
+This indicates that the server cannot be reached.

 - 3. If you did not find one of these messages in the software logs then no further steps are required. - 4.
 If you find one of the messages noted above in the software logs, then repeat the configuration steps above and select the next fastest method.
-Repeat the testing procedures (starting at To configure IMAP4 for searching and retrieving messages) to determine if the method selected is supported by your server.
+Repeat the testing procedures starting at To configure IMAP for searching and retrieving messages on page 153 to determine if the method selected is supported by your server.
 If another one of these messages is found in the software logs, then select the No query optimization method.